-Note/s: (a) LAWS2219 will be taught in Session One and LAWS2229 in Session Two. (b) A student taking both these subjects in the same year can opt for a single assessment program covering both subjects.
+Note: LAWS2219 will be taught in Session One and LAWS2229 in Session Two.

-The Media and the Law: Defamation Staff Contact: Prof Michael Chesterman CP15 S1 HPW2
+The Media and the Law: Defamation Staff Contact: Prof Michael Chesterman

+CP15 S1 HPW2

 Advanced treatment of laws imposing restrictions upon publication irrespective of the mode of publication (broadcasting, newspapers, books, etc).
 This includes discussion of practical aspects, and of basic questions of constitutional law and policy, notably the definition of freedom of expression and the balancing of this freedom against opposing considerations such as preservation of individual reputation.
 Material from constitutional law, comparative law and international law is included, and proposals for reform are discussed.